 A combined BBQ is held every year at PMH, hosted by De Lacy Lodge for all the Lodges & Chapters in building to raise money for Local Charities

 Are you interested in joining our friendly group.
 Go to the What is Freemasonry Page

-He was subsequently proposed by his father W.Bro Chris Cole in May 2013 before being initiated (as a Lewis) in July of that year.
-He was passed to the second degree in February 2014, raised to the sublime degree of a Master Mason in April 2015 and is now an accepted and active member of the Lodge.
+He was subsequently proposed by his father W.Bro Chris Cole before being initiated (as a Lewis) in July of that year.
+He was passed to the second degree, raised to the sublime degree of a Master Mason and is now an accepted and active member of the Lodge.

-The adjacent photograph is a caption of Brother Andrew displaying his Grand Lodge Certificate in the presence of the Worshipful Master W.Bro Chris Whiteley after his presentation at the regular Lodge meeting on the 2nd June 2015.
+The adjacent photograph is a caption of Brother Andrew displaying his Grand Lodge Certificate in the presence of the then Worshipful Master W.Bro Whiteley after his presentation at the regular Lodge meeting.